 The only problem for Novartis is that their closest rival in the pharmaceutical game, Roche, have seen important advancements of their own.
 Alecensa was also tested on the same classification, and it too showed potential in reducing the risk of ALK+ non-small cell lung cancer progression.
 In fact, the results were highly impressive when compared to the current front-line treatment.
 Roche saw a 66% reduction when compared to Xalkori.
 This is a massive step forward in cancer-treating healthcare.

 This comparison is the crucial difference between these two trials.
 While the Novartis study is promising, critics say that it falls flat compared to that of Roche because of the similar drugs.
 It is better to be outperforming Xalkori than chemotherapy because of the style and purpose of the treatment.

 This immediately put Novartis on the back foot, despite doing well with their drug.
 There is just too much preference shown to Roche’s Alecensa.
 There is also the problem that life sciences investors feel that revenue potential for Zykadia is limited.
 They forecast $320 million in sales for Zykadia in 2020 against $700 million for Alecensa in 2020.

 So What Does That All Suggest For The Future Of Zykadia In The Treatment Of Lung Cancer And Healthcare?

-Novartis hope that current clinical findings will help them take next step to the expanded regulatory approval of the drug.
+Novartis hopes that current clinical findings will help them take the next step to the expanded regulatory approval of the drug.
 The problem is that this current opinion means that more eyes are now on Roche.
-There is an assumption from fundamental analysts that Alecensa will be the superior option for a safe, efficient healthcare.
+There is an assumption from fundamental analysts that Alecensa will be the superior option for safe, efficient healthcare.
 Because of the nature of the tests.

 These assumptions can get turn out to misguide in the future.
 For now, this is that one critical opinion separating these two pharmaceutical giants.
 At the moment, Novartis’ best efforts Roche is easily out in front in the race to gain that regulatory approval.